zacha46/SEA_trophic_cascades_co-abundance/README.md

 ### **Results and Figures**
 - `results_final/` is a directory containing the `.csv` outputs from running co-abundance models on the HPC.
 Results from the HPC are stored in directories based on the MCMC settings used to implement the model and the approximate date they were submitted.
 Results extracted from the HPC are further sub-divided into directories for `/coefficent_dataframes` and `/PPC_dataframes`.
 There are sub-directories within this folder, like `results_final/step3_output_combined_results` that contains summarized spreadsheets of key results included in our manuscript.
 - `figures/` is a directory containing `.png` outputs of figures and `.csv` data to inform figures from both `scripts/Step_4_visualize_histogram_results.Rmd` and `scripts/Step_5_meta-regression_and_visualization.Rmd`, each saved in their own labelled directory.

-### **Key HTML Reports**
-- `html_outputs` is the directory containing five `.html` reports generated from each `RMarkdown` script.
-These reports summarize data transformations, statistics, and results implemented in the specific step of analysis.
-The `.html` reports were used to inform the results section of our resulting manuscript.

 ## **Scripts**